Get $200 off + $499 of free gifts

-As a latex hybrid, the mattress stands out for its bounce, making it a top pick for people who hate feeling stuck in the bed and prioritize a mattress that’s easy to move on top of.
+As a latex hybrid, the Premier stands out for its bounce, making it a top pick for people who hate feeling stuck in the bed and prioritize a mattress that’s easy to move on top of.
 It provides moderate contouring to relieve pressure and has top-notch temperature control, a major plus for hot sleepers.

 The interior of the mattress is built with two components.
 The bottom component is the support core that measures nine inches tall and is made with pocketed innerspring coils.
 This type of coils is created by wrapping each spring in cloth, and then the cloth covers are sewn together.